Jos-Modding/FS25_ImplementUsageCounter/README.md

 ## License

 This mod is licensed under the MIT License.
-See the [LICENSE](https://github.com/Jos-Modding/FS25_Dirtynator/blob/main/LICENSE) file for more information.
+See the [LICENSE](https://github.com/Jos-Modding/FS25_ImplementUsageCounter/blob/main/LICENSE) file for more information.

 ---

-Thank you for using the **FS25 Dirtynator**.
+Thank you for using the **FS25 Bale Wrap Counter**.
 We hope it improves your gameplay experience!